-Harald Voetmann (born 1978) is translator and writer.
+Harald Voetmann (born 1978) is a translator and writer.
 He published his first book of prose ‘Kapricer’ in 2000.
 Since then he has published more than 10 books of prose and poetry.
-For ‘Sublunar’ Voetmann was awarded with the prestigious ‘Kritikerprisen’.
-As a translator Voetmann has published translations by writers such as Satyricon, Pliny the Elder and Petronius.
+For ‘Sublunar’ Voetmann was awarded the prestigious ‘Kritikerprisen’.
+As a translator, Voetmann has published translations by writers such as Satyricon, Pliny the Elder and Petronius.

 Excerpts read in this video are translated by Johanne Sorgenfri Ottosen.
 Harald Voetmann was interviewed by Christian Lund at the island of Hven in September 2020.

 Camera: Rasmus Quistgaard